numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 **fixed-budget approach**
-    We fix a budget of function evaluations, and collect the function values reached.
-Fixing the search budget can be pictured as drawing a *vertical* line on the convergence graphs (see Figure :ref:`fig:HorizontalvsVertical` where the line is depicted in red).
+    We fix a budget of function evaluations, and collect the reached indicator values.
+Fixing the search budget can be pictured as drawing a *vertical* line on the convergence graphs (red line in Figure :ref:`fig:HorizontalvsVertical`).

 **fixed-target approach**
-    We fix a target value and measure the number of function evaluations, the *runtime*, to reach this target.
-Fixing a target can be pictured as drawing a *horizontal* line in the convergence graphs (Figure :ref:`fig:HorizontalvsVertical` where the line is depicted in blue).
+    We fix a target indicator value and measure the number of function evaluations, the *runtime*, to reach this target.
+Fixing a target can be pictured as drawing a *horizontal* line in the convergence graphs (blue line in Figure :ref:`fig:HorizontalvsVertical`).

 .. _fig:HorizontalvsVertical: